(REVISED: 9 July 2018)

 The verdict is in..."Doctor Strange" is a HIT!!
-I took my wife and daughter to see the film last night in 3D, and it was a revelation.
-To me, this was the best of all the Marvel films so far, even beating out my favorite: "Captain America: The Winter Soldier."
+I took my wife and daughter to see the film in 3D, and it was a revelation.
+To me, this was one of the best of all the Marvel films so far, on par with my favorites: "Captain America: The Winter Soldier" and Black Panther.
 It was quite an experience; the acting had great depth, and I wasn't constantly barraged with a string of endless humorous quips which distracted me from the deep, and well-written story.

 These are my copies of "Doctor Strange" #169, which actually can be considered "Doctor Strange" vol 1, #1 since it is the first issue of his first solo title and ongoing series.
-It was published in 1968, several years after Doctor Strange's debut in ST #110.
-While Doctor Strange's origin was initially given in ST #115, Doctor Strange #169 extended and deepened that origin to kick off Doctor Strange's solo title.
-Just as in the film, Doctor Stephen Strange is a beyond brilliant, but self-absorbed, neuro-surgeon who nearly destroys his hands in a terrible car accident.
+It was published in 1968, several years after Doctor Strange's debut in ST #110, and well after Steve Ditko had moved on from Marvel.
+It would have been great to have Mr. Ditko pencil the first issue that kicked off his creation's very first solo title.
+While Doctor Strange's origin was initially given in ST #115, Doctor Strange #169 extended and deepened that origin to explosively start Doctor Strange's solo title.
+Just as in the film, Doctor Stephen Strange is a beyond brilliant, but self-absorbed, neurosurgeon who nearly destroys his hands in a terrible car accident.
 After bankrupting himself on treatments to restore his hands and return to the great surgeon he once was, he overhears two sailors, newly returned from Singapore, speak about someone called "The Ancient One," a mysterious, and possibly fictitious figure, who has the power to cure any ailment or injury.
-After a difficult quest to find the Ancient One, Dr. Strange finds The Ancient One...And he also finds that The Ancient One's disciple, Mordo, is actually plotting to work in league with the mighty mystical monster, Dormammu, to destroy The Ancient One.
+After a difficult quest to find the Ancient One, Dr. Strange finally finds him...And he also finds that The Ancient One's disciple, Mordo, is actually plotting to work in league with the mighty mystical monster, Dormammu, to destroy The Ancient One.
 After trying to save The Ancient One, Strange realizes that there are far greater battles to be fought against the powers of darkness, and he asks to be The Ancient One's new disciple, starting himself down the path that leads to his assuming the mantle of...The Sorcerer Supreme!
 This is an exceptional retelling of Strange's origin written by Roy Thomas, and penciled by Dan Adkins.
 The origin is given as a flashback, while Strange is resting in The Ancient One's retreat in the Himalayas.

 You can read this treasure online here.
 You're welcome. :-)

-Even though I may have lost my first, best Doctor Strange key issue, I still have a few others that you might find to be pretty cool.
+Even though I may have lost my first, best Doctor Strange key issue, I still have a few others that you might find to be pretty cool - ALL with those amazing Ditko pencils!
 Check it:

 I have a well-read copy of "Strange Tales" #123, published in 1964!
-This comic features the fist appearance of The Beetle, and the first battle between Doctor Strange and Loki!
+This comic features the first appearance of The Beetle, and the first battle between Doctor Strange and Loki!

 Here is my lovely copy of "Doctor Strange" vol 2, #1 published in 1974 with a stunning cover by Frank Brunner.
 This comic features the first appearance of Agamotto's Dimension, and Doctor Strange's enemy, Silver Dagger.